brenoborgesfrancagit/brenoborgesfrancagit/README.md

 # Olá!
 Breno Borges!👋
 ## 👩‍💻 QA Manager

-- 👨‍💻 Software Engineer
+- 👨‍💻 Graduated in Computer engineering
-- 📚 Graduated in Computer engineering
+- 📚 Postgraduate Degree, Leadership and People Management
 - 🔭 Currently working with Python and RobotFramework and DevOps...